Photo via Flickr user Chris Devers

 It’s hard not to wonder what’s to blame here: Ritchie’s inaccurate 9-1-1 call, hyped-up fears over active shooters, the Walmart employees’ leaving an unpackaged air rifle out on a shelf.
 But while we’re breaking down the tragedy piece by piece, we should ask the question Albert Butler asked on the Root last month: “Ohio is an ‘open carry’ state.
 So even if Crawford were carrying a real, fully loaded rifle, why would that raise any alarms?
 How could that possibly be a reason to kill him?”

-Whether you like it or not, in many places around the country it’s legal to walk around carrying a gun.
+Whether you like it or not, in many places around the US it’s legal to walk around carrying a gun.
 And if you want to preserve that right—and gun rights in general—you should be outraged about Crawford’s death.
 The NRA should be all over this cause, just as the group should be praising the Huey P. Newton Gun Club and their armed protest.
 In America, you shouldn’t be a police target if you’re black; neither should you be one if you are legally carrying a gun.
 Now on to the rest of this week’s bad cops:

 -The authorities in South Carolina released dashcam video Wednesday of a state trooper shooting a man after asking him to show his license.
 The September 4 incident took place in a gas station parking lot after Levar Jones was pulled over for not wearing a seat belt.
 In the video, Jones can be seen getting out of his car, then trooper Sean Groubert shoots him four times as he reaches back into the vehicle for his ID.
 Jones raises his hands into the air as Groubert fires his final shot, a disturbing echo of the “Hands up!
 Don’t shoot!” gesture made by anti–police violence protesters in Ferguson.
 Thankfully, Jones will be OK—or as OK as you can be after being shot—though he suffered a hip injury from one of the bullets.
 He can even be heard in the dashcam video speaking to the trooper, saying “What did I do, sir?… I can’t feel my leg.
 I just grabbed my license, I don’t know what happened.”
 Groubert’s conduct was so staggeringly over the top that he has already been fired, and faces up to 20 years in prison for aggravated assault and battery.